-Some of the more popular perennial plant categories include hosta, daylily, iris, echinacea, peony, ferns, grasses, phlox, heuchera, astilbe and many more.
-Each genus can contain literally thousands of specific varieties.
+Some of the more popular perennial plant categories include: hosta, daylily, iris, echinacea, peony, ferns, grasses, phlox, heuchera, astilbe. and more.
+Proven Winners offers some of the most popular varieties available.
 Part of the joy of gardening with perennial plants is discovering new plant introductions from family, friends and our knowledgeable staff.

-SOIL PREPARATION Once you’ve chosen the right plants for the right locations, the only thing left to do is plant them.
+Choose the right plants for the right locations.
+Then it’s time to plant.
 Check your soil to see if it needs any amendments.
 Perennials generally require loamy, well-drained soil for good growth.
-Organic matter such as compost, peat or dehydrated manure is beneficial to most herbaceous plants.
+Organic matter is beneficial to most herbaceous plants.
+Examples of organic matter are peat moss, compost and manure.
 Soil prep is important to do BEFORE you plant.
-It becomes very difficult once plants are established.
+It is difficult to amend the soil once the plants have become established.

-WHEN TO PLANT Perennials grown in containers can be planted any time during the growing season.
-If planting in fall, try to plant early enough (late August – September) so the roots have a chance to get established before winter.
+Plant container grown perennials any time during the growing season.
+It is recommended not to plant perennials later than late August – September.
+This allows the roots to get established before winter.
 Mulch can help conserve moisture and insulate roots during winter.

-HOW TO PLANT Carefully remove container and loosen roots to encourage lateral growth.
-If the roots are in a dense mat, cut off the bottom inch or so.
+Carefully remove container and loosen roots to encourage lateral growth.
+Cut off the bottom inch if the roots are in a dense mat.
 This will stimulate new growth and the plant will establish more quickly.
 Be sure to plant at the same soil level as it was in the container.

-WATERING New plantings need to be carefully monitored for water.
+Carefully monitor new plantings for water.
 Checking the first 3-4″ of soil will help determine if plants need to be watered.
 Over-watered and dry plants produce the same “wilted” look.
 So be sure you are watering correctly.
 Ideally, watering should be done in the morning to prevent fungal growth.